jchip/filter-scan-dir/README.md

 # filter-scan-dir

-Recursively scan directory for a flat array of files.
+Recursively scan and filter directory for a flat array of files.

 # Install